ORIENTATION TO ROTATION

 In The News!

-You will be registered on an email listserv of approximately 100 physicians and allied health professions, receiving once or twice weekly a summary of an article from a popular news media source that focuses on something D-B-Peds-esque.
+You will be registered on an email listserv of physicians and allied health professions, receiving once or twice monthly a summary of an article from a popular news media source that focuses on something relevant to Developmental-Behavioral Pediatrics.
 In addition, the email will provide commentary and related clinical resources resources.
-You will be responsible for preparing one version during your rotation.
+You may be responsible for preparing one version during your rotation.
+If so: Instructions are on this website under "Clinics & Activities" page.
+Do not this page with the In The News link from the Home Page (as this is simply a repository of prior stories, and provides no instructions to you).

 For scheduling concerns, please be sure to contact: